anima-research/connectome-adapters/docs/code_structure.md

     return await handler(outgoing_event.data)
     # ...
 ```
 Each event type has a corresponding handler method in the base class that provides common error handling and logging.
 These handlers delegate to abstract methods that must be implemented by platform-specific subclasses.
-For example:
 ```python
 async def _handle_delete_message_event(self, data: BaseModel) -> Dict[str, Any]:
     try: